The illusion of acceleration in the retarded Lienard-Wiechert electromagnetic field

-where, due to the retarded nature of the solution, $\psi_Q$ is a negative imaginary angle.
-For the advanced electromagnetic interaction the same equation applies, but in this case $\psi_N$ is a positive imaginary angle, with the same absolute value as $\psi_Q$.
-With the notation of Ref. \cite{GaleriuHYP}, $\psi_N = \theta$ and $\psi_Q = - \theta$.
+which has two imaginary solutions, $\theta$ and $- \theta$, that have the same absolute value.
+For the retarded solution $\psi_{ret} = - \theta$ is a negative imaginary angle, while for the advanced solution $\psi_{adv} = \theta$ is a positive imaginary angle.

-Let $M$ be the intersection of line $QN$ with the $x$ axis, as seen in Fig. \ref{fig:fig7}.
-Since $OQ = ON = a$, $\triangle OQN$ is an isosceles triangle and the angle bisector $OM$ is also a median and a height.
-The {\bf direction of the electric field} at point $P$, as shown in Ref. \cite{GaleriuHYP}, is the direction of the displacement four-vector $\overrightarrow{MP}$.
+Let $M$ be the intersection of line $CE$ with the $x$ axis, as seen in Fig. \ref{fig:fig7}.
+Since $OC = OE = a$, $\triangle OCE$ is an isosceles triangle and the angle bisector $OM$ is also a median and a height.
+The {\bf direction of the electric field} at point $A$, as shown in Ref. \cite{GaleriuHYP}, is the direction of the displacement four-vector $\overrightarrow{MA}$.
 This direction reveals the time symmetric nature of the interaction, because \cite{arcane}

-Let $S$ be the projection of point $P$ on the $x$ axis.
-Since the time axis is perpendicular to $PO$ (by hypothesis), and since the time axis is also perpendicular to the $x$ axis, it follows that $PS$ is also perpendicular to the time axis, which means that $PS$ is perpendicular to the $x O i c t$ Minkowski plane.
+Let $S$ be the projection of point $A$ on the $x$ axis.
+Since the time axis is perpendicular to $AO$ (by hypothesis), and since the time axis is also perpendicular to the $x$ axis, it follows that $AS$ is perpendicular to the time axis, which means that $AS$ is perpendicular to the $x O i c t$ Minkowski plane.

 We have \cite{GaleriuHYP}

 With the help of equation(\ref{eq:costheta}) we find that